 90 Day Legislative Session

-Shortens the legislative session from 120 days to 90 days,
+Shortens the legislative session from 120 days to 90 days.
+Killed in first committee

 Children Are Not for Sale Act

-Similar to the PKC initiative, but not as strong a penalty as the PKC initiative
+Similar to the PKC initiative, but not as strong a penalty as the PKC initiative.
+Killed in first committee PLV

 Protect Female Sports Act

-Similar to the PKC initiative of banning men in women’s sports programs
+Similar to the PKC initiative of banning men in women’s sports programs.
+Killed in Committee PLV

 Offer Pregnant Person Do Not Abort Form